ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 - Why the Principal components are othogonal to each other?
 - Though each principal components are orthogonal (i.e. prevents multicollinearity) but still in principal components we have correlated variables.
 Do we not have to remove those?
 - Difference between PCA and Random Forest for feature selection.

+- **How can we overcome Overfitting?**
+  - Reduce the model complexity
+  - Regularization
+    - Ridge(L2 Regularization)
+    - Lasso(L1 Regularization)

 - How to explain gain and lift to business person?
 - How you will define Precision
 - What are the shortcomings of ROC curve?